Poems and Quotes

 —Yann Martel from Life of Pi

-I believe this quote beautifully illustrates why we need science and story.
+I believe these quotes beautifully illustrates why we need science and story.
 One is not complete without the other.

 “But if you want to take only one face of the coin, you don’t have the coin.”